Defending The Rights Of People Who Are Charged With A DUI

 Penalties for Driving Under the Influence

-If you are faced with a criminal charge for driving under the influence of drugs or alcohol in Fairfax, Virginia, it is very important to understand that the minimum penalty on the first offense under Virginia law §18.2-266 is a 5-day jail sentence with a BAC of .15 to .20 and there was a passenger under 18 years old in the vehicle.
+Suppose you are faced with a criminal charge for driving under the influence of drugs or alcohol in Fairfax, Virginia.
+In that case, it is very important to understand that the minimum penalty on the first offense under Virginia law §18.2-266 is a 5-day jail sentence with a BAC of .15 to .20.
+There was a passenger under 18 years old in the vehicle.
 The penalty is increased on a higher than .20 BAC to a 10-day jail sentence.
 You might also be faced with a fine of at least $250, 1-year license suspension, compulsory enrollment in Virginia’s Alcohol Safety Action Program, and you will be required to install an ignition interlock device on your car.

 Ignition Interlock Device

-Similar to a breathalyzer, an ignition interlock is a type of device that you connect to the dash of your car.
-When this system is being used, your Blood Alcohol Content (BAC) is checked before you can start your car.
-The driver’s actions are recorded by the system to reduce fraud as well as attempts to get around stops that the system has put in place.
+Like a breathalyzer, an ignition interlock is a type of device that you connect to your car’s dash.
+When this system is being used, your Blood Alcohol Content (BAC) is checked before starting your car.
+The system records the driver’s actions to reduce fraud and attempts to get around stops that the system has put in place.

 Virginia’s Alcohol Safety Action Program (ASAP)

-Most likely you will also be required to complete Virginia’s Alcohol Safety Action Program which includes on a first offense.
-This is an information program where you are taught about using and abusing substances as well as the dangers that are associated while driving when you are intoxicated.
-Refusing to complete this program will result in you being in violation of your probation, and you might be faced with additional suspensions, fines, and jail time.
+You will most likely be required to complete Virginia’s Alcohol Safety Action Program, which includes the first offense.
+This is an information program where you are taught about using and abusing substances and the dangers associated while driving when you are intoxicated.
+Refusing to complete this program will result in you violating your probation, and you might be faced with additional suspensions, fines, and jail time.